 Instead, research your target audience, decide if you can expand that audience, and create campaigns that are thoughtful, actionable, and relevant.
 But before you launch, make sure you're prepared for the maelstrom that could follow.
 It's always smart to have a PR plan in place should the worst (or the best) happen.

-And finally, don't expect for every piece of content you release thereafter to be equally as successful.
+As a final send-off, keep in mind that you shouldn't expect every piece of content you release thereafter to be equally successful.
 Continue to create content that resonates with your audience and you'll do just fine.